herewithme/relation-post-types/readme.txt

 == Changelog ==

+* Version 1.0.12 :
+	* Fix a bug with CSS not existing. (bug copy/paste)
+	* Add a argument for get single relation
 * Version 1.0.11 :
 	* Fix name plugin
 	* Possible fix for widget, add reset and use "post__in" instead "include"